dvidelabs/poly.shell/doc/api/shell.md

 captured in the event of a system down event.

 Standard Node.js Writable streams can also be used as outStream and logStream objects.
+This enables use of shells in http servers, as an example.

 ### sudo

-The shell has a `sudo` method to detect password prompts and locally prompt user.
-This can be messy if there is a lot of logging going on, so best to make sure at least the first `sudo` operation runs at an isolated stage, although not a requirement.
+The shell has a `sudo` method to detect password prompts and locally prompt the user.
+This can be messy if there is a lot of logging going on, so it is best to make sure at least the first `sudo` operation runs at an isolated stage (or an explicit `shell.promptPassword` operation), although not a requirement.

-In the following example we see two different ways to run `sudo`.
-One where the shell object detects `sudo` in the start of the command, and one where we explicitly call `sudo`.
-The latter is recommended, but for trivial commands the former should work.
+There are two different ways to run `sudo`; one where the shell object detects `sudo` in the start of the command, and another one where we call `shell.sudo` explicitly.
+The latter is recommended, but for trivial commands the former should work just as well:

-  var shell = require('polyshell').shell;
+    var shell = require('poly').shell;
     var host = shell('example.com');

     host.sudo("ls");
     host.run 'sudo tail /var/log/auth.log | grep root';

 The example above runs two shells concurrently on the same shell object.
 One of the commands will detect a `sudo` prompt, ask for password, save the password in a cache and feed the password to the remote server.
 The other command will detect a `sudo` request, then detect that the other shell is already pending for user input and wait for the result, then access the cached password and send it to the server.

 Note that on some systems, the remote end will have a `sudo` timeout so the second command will not need to ask for a password, while others will.

 We can also set the password explicitly if we dare to have it accessible in a script.
-This will preload the cache and the first command detecting a `sudo` prompt will try the cached password first before falling back to asking the
+This will preload the cache and the first command detecting a `sudo` prompt will try the cached password first before falling back to asking the user:
-user:

-    var shell = require('polyshell').shell;
+    var shell = require('poly').shell;
     var host = shell('example.com');

     host.setPassword("xyzzy");
     host.sudo("ls");

 We can also explicitly ask the user for a password before detecting a sudo prompt and then cache the password for later use.
-When a shell eventually detects a `sudo` prompt, it will first try the cached password before asking the
+When a shell eventually detects a `sudo` prompt, it will first try the cached password before asking the user:
-user:

-    var shell = require('polyshell').shell;
+    var shell = require('poly').shell;
     var host = shell('example.com');

     host.promptPassword();
     host.sudo("ls", function(err) { if(err) { host.resetPassword(); } });

 In the above example, we have chosen to reset the password after the shell returns.

-### Transferring files
+### Transferring Files

-Files can be transferred via rsync using `shell.rsyncup` and `shell.rsyncdown`.
-Here an example with `shell.rsyncup`.
-Notice that the shell inserts the target host automatically.
+Files can be transferred via rsync over ssh using

+- shell.upload(sources, destination, [cb])
+- shell.download(sources, destination, [cb])

+`sources` can optionally be an array of pathnames.
+Files are up- or downloaded into a single destination directory.
+The shell host is added to the destination for uploads and to the sources for downloads:

     var host = shell("example.com");
     var local = shell();

     local.run("mkdir -p tmp && echo hello > tmp/hello.local.test", function () {
-      host.rsyncup tmp/hello.local.test, hello.example.com.test"
+      host.upload("tmp/hello.local.test", "uploads");
     });

-Entire directories can be uploaded and downloaded using `shell.upload` and `shell.download`.
-These are convenience functions that calls `shell.rsyncup` and `shell.rsyncdown` with special arguments.
-See Shell API reference for more details.
+Remote files are relative to the user account home, local files are relative to current working directory, much like any other shell command.
+If the shell is local, both sources and destination are relative to the current working directory (folder).

+As usual with `rsync`, a source pathname with a trailing slash means the copy contents of the directory but not the directory itself, and otherwise include the directory.

+The destination (or sources) host is automatically added to the destination (or sources).

+`shell.upmirror` and `shell.downmirror` behaves like up- and download but deletes files in the destination if they are not present in the sources.

+**Warning**:

+    Mirror deletes any files in the destination that does not match the source.
+Careless use of mirror can lead to extensive data loss.

+The above functions are really convenience functions calling the lower level `shell.upsync` and `shell.downsync` functions which take additional rsync arguments.
+The up- and download functions are implemented by these functions using `['-azP']` as argument.
+The up- and downmirror functions uses the arguments `['-azP','--delete']`:

+    var mydownload = function(host, port, user, sources, dest) {
+      shell({ host: host, user: user, port: port}).downsync(sources, dest, ['-azP']);
+    };

 Note: `rsync` runs via ssh. `options.port` and `options.user` are passed to rsync using the rsync -e option.
 For example:

-    var host = shell("example.com", { port: 10000, user: beatrice });
+    var host = shell({ host: "example.com", port: 10000, user: beatrice });
-    host.rsyncup("localfile", "destfile");
+    host.upsync("localfile", "destfile", ['-z']);

 becomes:

-    $ rsync -e 'ssh -p 10000 -l beatrice' localfilename example.com:destfile
+    $ rsync -e 'ssh -p 10000 -l beatrice' -z localfile example.com:destfile

+As is always the case with remote shell operation, user name and port number are optional when defined in `.ssh/config`, but will override the `.ssh/config` setting.

 ## Shell API